raspberrypilearning/deck-of-cards/en/step_4.md

 print(my_card)
 ```

-TODO - more about what __repr__ is...
-Why its useful, What overiding is...

-TODO - why do you see what you see when the __repr__ is printed

-TODO - insert an image to show whats going on.

 + Run the program.

 You will see the text representation of your object — it is a `Card`, and you are shown the address of the object in memory: